vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 ---

+## References

 - <a id="footnote1">[1]</a> Waku is modular, composed of several protocols, hence some Waku protocols may be mature and widely used while new protocols are still being designed.
   Which means that research continues to be _ongoing_ while Waku is already used in production.
+- [[2]](https://community.optimism.io/docs/how-optimism-works/#block-production) The Optimism Foundation runs the only block produce on the Optimism network.
+- [[3]](https://l2beat.com/) Top 10 L2s are documented has having a centralized operator.